A Bayesian Nonparametric Approach to Species Sampling Problems with Ordering: Additional empirical analyses

 \subsection{Genetic data evaluation: additional results}

 We report here the plots showing the curve of $K$ and $W_1$ for the EDAR gene and the corresponding predictions and uncertainty quantification.
-Figure~\ref{fig:median_curves_EDAR}, which mirrors Figure~\ref{fig:median_curves}, reports the curves (as black lines) of $K$ and $W_1$ for the training-testing split that represents the median error for a given parameter-estimating method, together with the corresponding predicted curves (depicted in red) and the confidence intervals (red bands).
+Figure~\ref{fig:median_curves_EDAR}, which mirrors Figure~6, reports the curves (as black lines) of $K$ and $W_1$ for the training-testing split that represents the median error for a given parameter-estimating method, together with the corresponding predicted curves (depicted in red) and the confidence intervals (red bands).
 The confidence bands are created using bootstrap, computing the quantiles of the curve estimates across the training-testing splits.

-For the analysis of genetic variation in gene EDAR, Figure~\ref{fig:median_curves_EDAR} shows that the best performance in predicting the number of distinct variants is given by \texttt{stdPYP} and \texttt{ordPYP}, while \texttt{ordDP} and \texttt{lsX1} better predict the frequency of the oldest variant.
+For the analysis of genetic variation in gene EDAR, Figure~\ref{fig:median_curves_EDAR} shows that the best performance in predicting the number of distinct variants is given by \texttt{stdPYP}, \texttt{ordPYP} and \texttt{FB}, while \texttt{ordDP} and \texttt{lsM1} better predict the frequency of the oldest variant.